-Aims and Profile Requirements.
-In line with recommendation C.1 GCGC 2019/2020, the Supervisory Board has developed specific aims for its composition and profile requirements for the plenum (diversity policy).
+Objectives and Profile of Skills.
+In line with recommendation C.1 GCGC 2022, the Supervisory Board has developed specific objectives regarding its composition and a profile of skills for the plenum (diversity policy).
 They are as follows:

-- In principle, the Supervisory Board is to consist of at least 20% female and 20% male members by the end of 2020, the aim being to achieve an equal proportion among the shareholder and employee representatives.
+- In principle, the Supervisory Board is to consist of at least 20% female and 20% male members by the end of 2022, the aim being to achieve an equal proportion among the shareholder and employee representatives.
 In its current composition, the Supervisory Board does not achieve the objective of having female members account for at least 20%.
-However, we assume that the 20% quota will be fulfilled at the latest with the election of Supervisory Board members from the employee side by the 2022 AGM. - To demonstrate extensive expertise in the management of a family-owned, mediumsized international company that is geared toward the capital market. - To elect Supervisory Board members with an international background. - To consider special knowledge and experience applying accounting principles and internal control procedures (financial expert). - To consider in-depth experience and knowledge, both in the refinery business and in the area of mineral oil and chemical specialty products in a range of different value chains. - Knowledge in the field of application research and product development, especially in the technological areas that are relevant to the company, as well as in related areas. - Expertise in the areas of production, marketing, sales/distribution, digitalization and sustainability. - To ensure that at least two-thirds of its shareholder representatives are independent. - To avoid conflicts of interest. - When selecting a Supervisory Board member, care must be taken to ensure that the individual can devote the amount of time that is expected to be necessary to ensure the due and proper performance of their Supervisory Board mandate.
+Up to the 2022 Annual Shareholders' Meeting, it was assumed that the 20% quota would be achieved with the election of Supervisory Board members from the employee side.
+This was not the case.
+In contrast, the shareholder side once again stepped up its endeavors to achieve a higher quota of female members and nominated Ms. Kyra Hansen to the 2022 Annual Shareholders' Meeting as a substitute for Mr. Sven Hansen.
+The proposal was accepted. - To demonstrate extensive expertise in the management of a family-owned, medium-sized international company that is geared toward the capital market. - To elect Supervisory Board members with an international background. - To consider special knowledge and experience applying accounting principles and internal control procedures (financial expert). - To consider in-depth experience and knowledge, both in the refinery business and in the area of mineral oil and chemical specialty products in a range of different value chains. - Knowledge in the field of application research and product development, especially in the technological areas that are relevant to the company, as well as in related areas.

-- To consider the age limit of 70 years at the time of the election.
+- Expertise in the areas of production, marketing, sales/distribution, digitalization and sustainability. - To ensure that at least two-thirds of its share-holder representatives are independent. - To avoid conflicts of interest. - When selecting a Supervisory Board member, care must be taken to ensure that the individual can devote the amount of time that is expected to be necessary to ensure the due and proper performance of their Supervisory Board mandate. - To consider the age limit of 70 years at the time of the election.
 Exceptions can be made from this rule in justified cases. - In general, the length of service on the Supervisory Board should not exceed 15 years or three terms of office. - As a matter of principle, the selection of Supervisory Board members should be based on professional criteria alone.
 An individual's disability, skin color, religious affiliation, gender or sexual orientation are no reasons to exclude a particular candidate.

 With regard to the criterion of independence of the Supervisory Board members pursuant to recommendation C.6 through C.12 of the Code, the shareholder representatives in the Supervisory Board believe that the number of independent board members made up of shareholder representatives should be at least four.
-In the view of the shareholder representatives on the Supervisory Board, the Board includes four independent shareholder representatives: Mr. Roland Chmiel, Dr. Rolf Schwedhelm, Dr. Hartmut Schütter, and Ms. Sabine U. Dietrich.
+In the view of the shareholder representatives on the Supervisory Board, the Board includes four independent shareholder representatives: Mr. Roland Chmiel, Dr. Rolf Schwedhelm, Dr. Hartmut Schütter and Ms. Sabine Dietrich.

-Pursuant to Annex II, Section 1 b) of the Commission recommendation of February 15, 2005, on the role of non-executive directors or Supervisory Board members of listed companies and on the committees of the (supervisory) board (OJ EU No. L52/63), the Supervisory Board considers the employee representatives in the Supervisory Board, Mr. Reinhold Grothus, Mr. Holger Hoff, and Mr. Harald Januszewski, to be independent.
+Pursuant to Annex II, Section 1 b) of the Commission recommendation of February 15, 2005, on the role of non-executive directors or Supervisory Board members of listed companies and on the committees of the (supervisory) board (OJ EU No. L52/63), the Supervisory Board considers the employee representatives on the Supervisory Board, Mr. Patrick Ewels, Mr. Thomas Merting and Mr. Dominik Franz, to be independent.

-The current composition of the Supervisory Board of H&R KGaA satisfies the specific objectives and profile requirements outlined above, with the exception mentioned above.
+The current composition of the Supervisory Board of H&R KGaA satisfies the specific objectives and profile of skills outlined above, with the exception mentioned above.